 C – Serious Overclocking.
 No, seriously !

 I cannot think of any other reason to reaching out for these two liquid cooler unless you are on the seat for extreme overclocking.
 Which means you want to push your processor to the very limit of its existence that it still works, and does not care much if voltage might be the main cause of death for your CPU.
-I was kidding.
-Those Intel 2011 socket processors require a bigger waterblock and you may have to stick with these two liquid cooler if that was your situation ($1000 Custom Workstation and Super Gaming PC Build).
+J/K. But those Intel Haswell-E processors do require a bigger water block and you may have to stick with these 240mm liquid cooler to provide them an optimal operating environment.

 Under regular tasks, the Corsair H100 and Thermaltake Water 2.0 Extreme run similar to its previous siblings with only a few degrees difference.
 Both come with larger 240mm radiator that surely only fits the top panel of a compatible case.
 You can attach four fans to the radiator for a Push-Pull setup but that defeats the purpose of reducing noise level from having a liquid cooler.
 However, it does show more obvious benefits to have large radiator during high-load.
 The H100 and Thermaltake Water 2.0 Extreme lead the course, leaving H80 / Water 2.0 PRO a fair distance behind, with the Water 2.0 Extreme slightly pulls ahead (its radiator is a bit denser and thicker).

 Sometimes, a few degrees difference is a few degrees differences.
 It’s very important for overclockers to get the lowest possible temperature reading for their rig.
 If you are one of those, go for one of these liquid coolers and be sure to share your achievement here!